Radwanbaba13/VRTTA-UI-Task/README.md

 ## VRTTA UI Task ##

-This repository contains the code for a UI task called VRTTA.
-The task likely involves creating a user interface for a specific project or application, although without further details, it's hard to say exactly what it entails.

 ### Running the Task with React: ###

 1. Clone the repository to your local machine.